estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 **Biological Changes:**

-- The ancestors of cassowaries adapt to Sahul’s environment, evolving long legs for running and small wings for balance.
+- The ancestors of cassowaries adapt to Sahul's environment, evolving long legs for running and small wings for balance.
 - Diet shifts toward omnivory, with early cassowaries supplementing fruit with insects.

 **Split from the Human Timeline:**